 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 This passage, while uncomfortable, was not as bad as we expected.
 We were better off than our friends who headed to Fiji which was surprising (when we left the forecast was better for us to go to Fiji than Tonga).
-Here’s some stats on our second fastest passage ever:
+Here are some stats on our second fastest passage ever:

 Total miles sailed: 1,347nm